b00mshaka1aka/GraduateWork/README.md

 # GraduateWork

-Topic: "Develop algorithm for finding objects on underlying surface in point cloud"
+Topic: "Development of an algorithm for searching for objects on the underlying surface in a point cloud"